Lung Cancer Patients and Remission

 Nothing can guarantee tumor reduction, but there are steps patients can take to help.
 Patients can quit activities that exacerbate respiratory issues (smoking, drinking).
 Working on incorporating a healthier diet can also help.
 Adding to that, a healthy mental, emotional, and spiritual state may also encourage remission since mental and physical health is closely linked.

-Talk to your physician for additional recommendations on day-to-day improvements that may help keep cancer in remission.
+Talk to your physician or if you’re a veteran the VA, for additional recommendations on day-to-day improvements that may help keep cancer in remission.
 After five years, if the physician determines the patient is cured of their lung cancer, the patient is considered to have “survived” the disease.
-NSCLC patients in all stages average a 23 percent chance for a five-year (relative) survival rate, according to the American Cancer Society.
+NSCLC patients in all stages average a 23 percent chance for a five-year (relative) survivorship rate, according to the American Cancer Society.